Last Updated on September 9, 2022 by Michelle Ball

 What evidence is presented at most school expulsion hearings?

-A school or the district will usually present a packet of information, including written statements, testimony from an administrator (like the vice principal or principal) and may present an eye witness to the alleged wrong.
-Districts vary in how well they conduct hearings.
+A school or the district will usually present a packet of information (“expulsion packet”), including written statements, testimony from an administrator (like the vice principal or principal) and may present an eye witness to the alleged wrong.
+Districts vary in how well they conduct student expulsion hearings and what documentation or evidence they submit.

 What evidence can a parent submit at a school expulsion hearing?

-Paper evidence, witnesses, character witnesses, letters supporting the student, pictures, videos or any other evidence they want which is relevant.
-They may also submit a legal brief (paper with the law and facts) or arguments supporting the student’s innocence.
+Paper evidence, witnesses, character witnesses, letters supporting the student, witness statements, pictures, videos, or any other evidence which is relevant.
+Parents may also submit a legal brief (paper with the law and facts) and arguments supporting the student’s innocence.

 What can a parent say at the school expulsion hearing?

-The parent or their attorney or a non-attorney advisor can usually do an opening and closing statement, and can question witnesses in a school expulsion hearing.
+The parent or their attorney or a non-attorney advisor can usually do an opening and closing statement, can make objections, present evidence, witnesses, and can question school witnesses.

 Can a Parent be a witness at a school expulsion hearing?